kxgames/glooey/docs/making_widgets_from_scratch.rst

                child._resize(rect)

 This method is how containers position their children.
-It's job is to call `_resize()` to provide a new rectangle to each of its children.
-That rectangle should be at least as large as that child's claim, which is accessible via the `claimed_rect` property.
+It's job is to call `~Widget._resize()` to provide a new rectangle to each of its children.
+That rectangle should be at least as large as that child's claim, which is accessible via the `~Widget.claimed_rect` property.
 This implementation gives each child exactly the space it claimed, but positions it along the edge of a circle centered at the center of the container itself.